wp-plugins/absolute-to-relative-urls/readme.txt

 After:
 /wp-content/themes/twentyten/style.css

-If you are looking for a plugin that *automatically* converts absolute URLs to relative URLs, check out my other plugin **[WP-HTML-Compression](http://wordpress.org/extend/plugins/wp-html-compression/)**.
+If you are looking for a plugin that *automatically* converts absolute URLs to relative URLs, check out my other plugin **[WP-HTML-Compression](http://wordpress.org/extend/plugins/wp-html-compression/)** as it will soon have this feature.

 I wrote this plugin because I needed a basepath for an Adobe Flash application.
 In other words, I needed a URL to the server root without the domain.
 You may find this useful for the same reason, or perhaps another.